How To Overcome Emotional Reactivity And Build Emotional Stability

 You may find examples of emotion in your own reactions.
 For example, you might get upset when your taxi doesn’t come on time.
 You may react impulsively by becoming angry and yelling at the driver when the taxi finally arrives.
 However, you could have responded differently.
 If it happens again, you can think about whether you have another option.
 If not, you know that the best choice is to wait for a taxi.
 After you’ve taken time to breathe and think clearly, you can choose the best way to respond to your difficulty.

 Another example is if someone tells you they don’t have time to do something to help you.
 Assuming that they are trying to avoid you, you get angry or worried that your relationship is over.
-There is a way to deal with these strong emotions, though.
+There is a way to cope with these strong emotions, though.
 You can take a moment to practice active listening to find out what is going on with them.
-You may discover that they are dealing with some strong emotions themselves.
+You may discover that they are experiencing some strong emotions themselves.
 Or, they may simply have an important activity to do on the day you asked them to help with something.
 Then, you are focused on them rather than being caught up in your own reactions.

 Healing from constant emotional disturbances can take time and help.
 Talking to a therapist online or face to face can help you learn to regulate emotions better.
-Cognitive therapy is one treatment for this issue.
+Cognitive behavioral therapy (CBT) is one treatment for this issue.
 Your counselor can teach you how to practice active listening and model active listening as they provide treatment.

-After learning to take a cognitive reappraisal of your emotions, you can process them more efficiently and effectively.
+After learning to take a cognitive reappraisal of your emotions, you can try to process them more efficiently and effectively.
 Cognitive reappraisal refers to changing your behavior after experiencing events that bring emotion.
 When you practice cognitive reappraisal, you may become healthier in your mood and emotions, function better socially, and have an overall better sense of well-being.
 What’s more, according to a Frontiers in Systems Neuroscience article explaining the present study of reactivity of this type and including extensive research, your brain structure and the way your brain works can change when you make a habit of cognitive reappraisal.
 This clinical psychology review includes a vast number of studies.

-If you have other signs of trouble related to your emotions, such as depressive symptoms, it’s even more important to seek help for your psychological well being.
+If you have other signs of trouble related to your emotions, such as depressive symptoms, it’s even more important to seek help for your psychological wellbeing.
 Depressive symptoms can come from a problematic pattern of reacting emotionally first rather than responding with thoughtful action.
 One of the most severe depressive symptoms is thought of self-harm, as mentioned before in the discussion about the scale that does inform clinical science of the extent of emotional reactivity.

 In this case, you should pay attention to any depressive symptoms and seek help right away.
 According to psychological science, depressive symptoms can include emotional symptoms, cognitive symptoms, and physical symptoms.
 The emotional depressive symptoms may be sadness, hopelessness, helplessness, irritability, or other internalizing symptoms.
 Cognitive depressive symptoms may be forgetfulness or trouble concentrating or making decisions.
 Physical depressive symptoms may be eating or sleeping too much or too little.
 If you see these depressive symptoms, seek help as soon as possible.

-Among this present study article are research projects that show how strategies can impact a dependent variable, such as the consequence of particular emotions, thoughts, and social functioning.
+Among this present study article are research projects that show how strategies can impact a dependent variable, such as the consequences of particular emotions, thoughts, and social functioning.
 Independent variables have no bearing on those consequences.

 A reactive person tends to get upset easily.
 They may be angry often and rarely practice active listening.
-Instead, they have a strong reaction immediately, before they even know what is going on or what the other person is trying to say.
+Instead, they tend to have a strong reaction immediately, before they even know what is going on or what the other person is trying to say.

 A reactive person may also be sad or worried often if they are having symptoms of depression or anxiety related to their reactivity.

 One of the best ways to stop reacting is to learn how to do active listening.
 Active listening can help you find out the current situation more clearly.
 Yet, active listening does more.
-Because you are engaged with the active listening process, you aren’t focused on your emotions.
-You are thinking and using a technique, so your emotions are quieter.
+Because you are engaged with the active listening process, you aren’t solely focused on your emotions.
+You are thinking and using a technique, so your emotions may be quieter.
 Take a mental note of this: you can stop reacting by occupying your mind with active listening and paying attention to the other person instead of your own reactions.

 When you listen and understand what is happening, you can engage in cognitive reappraisal to choose more effective and healthy behaviors.
 That’s why listening is often critical to prepare for practicing cognitive reappraisal.